MichaelCurrin/jekyll-theme-quickstart/README.md

 #### 2. Add to Gemfile

-_TODO Update your version of this file on a new repo, using just one of the two approaches._
+_TODO Update your version of this file on your new repo, using just **one** of the two approaches.
+Note the RubyGems approach needs signup and publishing on RubyGems site while the GitHub approach only needs a public repo to exist._

-Install from RubyGems.
+To install from RubyGems:

 - `Gemfile`
     ```ruby